azmadoppler/th-dict-crawling-project/README.md

 2. pip install beautifulsoup4 pandas requests

 ## Usage
-1. You can view JP-TH dict in Data/JP folder
+1. You can view TH-JP dict in Data/TH folder
 2. You can view EN-JP dict in Data/EN folder
 3. OR you can just download the source and get it yourself